 Then, during a ball game Angelo was involved in, the ball went under the car of another holiday-maker.
 I got so anxious.
 No one complained but I made Angelo and Valentina return to the lodge.
 While my children were inside the other children continued to run around, being loud and simply having a wonderful carefree time as children should.
 I felt guilty, angry and jealous in equal measure.

 I discussed with my husband.
 He totally understood.
-The thing is you don’t have to be black to know what it means to try to be small, to fly under radar, to not draw attention to yourself.
+The thing is you don’t have to be black to know what it means to try to be small, fly under radar and not draw attention to yourself.
 He was raised by his Chinese mother.
 We have similar ‘training’ and experiences.
-However he’s freer than I am in many ways because he’s mixed race.
-He grew up in London.
+Nonetheless, he’s more free than I am in many ways perhaps because he’s mixed race.
+Also, he grew up in London.
 I had to agree with Tamu, our children deserve to have the right to take up space, to be themselves.

 Question is how do you reverse a lifetime of conditioning and NOT pass it on to your children.
 Tamu Thomas raised valid points and gave me a lot to think about.
 I don’t want my children to feel less than.